 - Otonabee Conservation's review of stormwater management proposals will generally revolve around detailed technical review of water quantity controls and the assessment of impacts of development on up or downstream natural hazards.
 Information may be required at the planning stage to ensure that a permit can be issued under Section 28 of the CA Act; however, this should not be interpreted that the Planning Act is bound by the Conservation Authorities Act. - Stormwater management practices should minimize stormwater volumes and maintain or increase the extent of vegetative and pervious surfaces.
 Given this, Otonabee Conservation strongly encourages the incorporation of a best management treatment train approach.
 This approach should include lot level/source controls, low impact development (LID) technologies and conveyance methods in addition to traditional end-of-pipe methods. - Discharge of stormwater to a receiving watercourse must occur in a manner that does not adversely impact channel morphology, stream bank erosion or negatively impact existing flood or erosion hazards.
 A geomorphological investigation may be required.
-Discharging into cold-water systems may be in contravention of other legislation such as the Fisheries Act, Ontario Water Resources Act, and Environmental Protection Act. - All stormwater outlet channels into regulated features will require natural channel design elements to be incorporated.
+Discharge into cold-water streams is strongly discouraged. - All stormwater outlet channels into regulated features will require natural channel design elements to be incorporated.
 Redevelopment and infill development should provide measures to improve water quality and shall provide measures to improve quantity control. - Diversion of water from an existing drainage catchment to another catchment is discouraged and every effort shall be made to maintain drainage patterns and watershed boundaries.